ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/questions.md

 A. An IPS only logs traffic, while a firewall blocks it.
 B. An IPS replaces a firewall in modern networks.
-**C. An IPS can actively block detected threats, while a firewall follows static rules.**
+**C. An IPS can actively block detected threats, while a firewall follows static rules.**✔️
 D. A firewall operates only at the application layer, while an IPS works at Layer 1.

 ---